Updated for 2023

 There are projects of all kinds that allow passionate volunteers to donate their time as they are available.
 In this article, we’ll introduce you to some of the benefits of short-term volunteer abroad opportunities, introduce you to some of the opportunities that our volunteers love the most, and even let you hear from volunteers just like you– who didn’t think they had the time of funds to volunteer but found the perfect program that helped them create the change that they wanted to see– all within a few weeks.

 You’ll also learn about the top programs that offer short-term volunteer opportunities, including Maximo Nivel, which offers lots of one- to two-week volunteer abroad programs throughout Latin America, from teaching, to sea turtle conservation, to medical care, and beyond.
 Maximo Nivel is particularly well-suited to short-term volunteers from the United States due to the close proximity to Latin America.
+If you are interested in volunteering in Africa, then we recommend checking out the award-winning volunteer organization, African Impact, which offers two-week projects in the areas of wildlife conservation, public health, and more!
+Lastly, if you’re passionate about climate action programs and promoting sustainable fashion, then check out this 1-week Fast Fashion Awareness project in Cambodia!

 How to Find the Perfect Short-term Volunteer Abroad Opportunity